-Veterinarians who are board certified in a particular specialty area (ophthalmology, oncology, surgery, etc) command significantly higher salaries due to their level of experience and education.
-AVMA data indicated there were 140 board certified diplomates in the specialty area of avian medicine, with an additional 275 board certified diplomates in the specialty area of poultry medicine.
+Veterinarians who are board certified in a particular specialty area such as ophthalmology, oncology, and surgery, can command significantly higher salaries due to their level of experience and education.

-There are over 16.2 million birds currently kept as pets (in 5.7 million United States households), according to a 2012 American Pet Products Association survey.
+There are over 80 million households in the U.S. that own a pet and over 8 million own birds as pets according to the American Veterinary Medical Association or AVMA.
 With the popularity of pet birds showing significant increases in recent years, the demand for avian medical services should continue to increase steadily for the foreseeable future.
 The continued strength of the poultry meat and egg production industries should also result in additional employment opportunities for poultry practitioners.